How to save on your repayments or put them on hold while you’re on active duty.

 How does student loan repayment work for servicemembers?

-Generally, paying off your student loans while you’re a member of the armed forces works a lot like it does for anyone else.
+Paying off your student loans while you’re a member of the armed forces works a lot like it does for anyone else.
 Each month, you make a payment that goes toward your student loan balance and interest.

 Military student loan forgiveness programs